tavinathanson/bimah-bc/README.md

 ### 1. Access the App

-Simply visit https://bethchaim.bimah.org (or your Vercel URL).
+Simply visit your Vercel URL (or custom domain if configured).
 No login required!

 ### 2. Preparing Your Data